EolnMsuk/PyFirewall/README.md

 1. Keep the project files in the same directory.
 2. Right-click **`Install-PyFirewall.cmd`** and select **Run as administrator**.
-3. Follow the prompts to install any missing dependencies and allow it to start at login.
+3. Follow the prompts for any required components and startup options.
 4. Complete the Npcap installer manually if it appears.
-5. PyFirewall will launch automatically after installation is complete.
+5. PyFirewall will launch after installation.

-The installer can install/configure Python, Python dependencies, Npcap, Windows Firewall requirements, a desktop shortcut, and a scheduled task for starting PyFirewall at login.
+The installer can configure Python, Python packages, Npcap, Windows Firewall requirements, a desktop shortcut, and a scheduled task for starting PyFirewall at login.

 ### Manual